 The Big Ticket: Review

 Review is–and always should be–a balancing act between what to do in-house and what to send to outside counsel.
 However, there are plenty of high-frequency, low-complexity matters that can easily be handled by the legal team, reserving your outside spend for high-risk, highly complex cases.
 After all, that kind of expertise is why outside counsel will always be a critical component of any ediscovery strategy.
 Imagine what your outside vendor invoices would look like with even a 50% reduction in the amount of data they need to weed through.

 Internal investigations, subpoena response, or third-party requests, are great places to start when looking at what to bring in-house.
 Plus, their tight timelines mean less time waiting for an outside vendor to get back to you.
-For more on culling & review, see our post here.
+For more on optimizing review, see our guide here.

 Managing for Continued Success

-Additionally, and perhaps most importantly, the ediscovery process shouldn’t end the moment a case is resolved.
-Just like any other operational process your organization has, ediscovery is an ongoing process, one that is best suited to constant attention, refinement and optimization.
+Finally, and perhaps most importantly, the electronic discovery process shouldn’t end the moment a case is resolved.
+Just like any other operational process your organization has, ediscovery is an ongoing process, one that is best suited to constant attention, refinement, and optimization.